joyal-74/FitBazar/bin/pendings.md

 2. after going to checkout the stock less how to manage

-3. add a filter in transaction based on payment type
+3. add a filter in transaction based on payment type [x]
-4. cod saving in transaction - which need to remove
+4. cod saving in transaction - which need to remove [x]

+5. sales report excel [x]